emilysonant/AMS562_F2022/homeworks/hw1/README.md

 ## Staging and Commiting Folders
 Finally, I used git add to stage all my folders and then git commit to commit them.
 Then I used git merge to add them to my master, and finally git push to push them onto GitHub.
-> After class where you explained your expectations, I understood that I was not supposed to merge my work and instead submit a pull request.
+> After class where you explained your expectations, I understood that I was not supposed to merge my work and submit a pull request instead.
 I will submit a pull request for my new updates.